zhengli97/ATPrompt/README.md

 [[Baidu Cloud(TBD)]()] [[TeraBox(TBD)]()] [[Github Releases(TBD)]()]

-## Contact
+## ✉️ Contact

 If you have any questions, you can submit an [issue](https://github.com/zhengli97/ATPrompt/issues) on GitHub, or contact me by email (zhengli97 [at] qq.com).

-## Citation
+## ⭐ Citation

-If you find our paper or repo helpful for your research, please consider citing the following paper and giving this repo a star⭐.
+If you find our paper or repo helpful for your research, please consider citing the following paper and giving this repo a star.
 Thank you!

 ```
 ```

-## Acknowledgements
+## 👏 Acknowledgements

 Our code is based on [PromptSRC](https://github.com/muzairkhattak/PromptSRC), [MaPLe](https://github.com/muzairkhattak/multimodal-prompt-learning), [KgCoOp](https://github.com/htyao89/KgCoOp), [Co-CoOp and CoOp](https://github.com/KaiyangZhou/CoOp) repository.
 We thank the authors for releasing their code.